BenoitAdam94/nullDC4Wii/README.md

 - Table convertion between SH4 Opcodes of SH4 and the WiiPPC ?
 - Use LLVM to port code for PowerPC ?
 - Full Dynarec implementation
+- 50/60 ips for PAL/NTSC ?
+- 4/3 and fullscreen support
 - Sound implementation

 ## Installation